Xwilarg/TwitterSharp/docs/index.md

 # TwitterSharp
-TwitterSharp is a wrapper around the V2 of Twitter API
+TwitterSharp is a C# wrapper around the V2 of Twitter API

 ## Getting Started
  - Download the project: